vasilismaltezos/IMDb-Sentiment-Analysis/README.md

 ## Overview
 This project implements and compares classical Machine Learning and Deep Learning models for binary sentiment analysis on the IMDb Large Movie Review Dataset using Scikit-learn and PyTorch.

+The project evaluates traditional machine learning algorithms alongside recurrent neural networks (RNNs) to analyze their performance on the same sentiment classification task.
+Performance is assessed using Precision, Recall, F1-score, and learning curves.

 ## Features

 ### Part A - Machine Learning